TOP TEN MOVIES OF 2013

 4: GRAVITY (Alfonso Cuarón, United States)

 Two astronauts are stranded during a space-walk after an accident destroys their shuttle.
 So begins a ninety-minute survival tale in the vacuum of space.
-Simple and to-the-point, GRAVITY was the most thrilling most experience I had all year.
+Simple and to-the-point, GRAVITY was the most thrilling experience I had all year.
 Plus I saw it in IMAX 3D and this movie was the best use of the technology to date.

 3: THE WORLD’S END (Edgar Wright, United Kingdom)